Pr0f23ss0R/IcarusMods/readme.md

 Pr0fMods

-some single mods and a qol-pack can be found in here.
+some standalone mods, a qol-pack and my pr0fpack can be found in here.

 I'd recommend using the Icarus Mod Manager from Jimk72, which can be found here https://github.com/Jimk72/Icarus_Software